Human Subjects Review Council

-Federal and state regulations, as well as CWU policy, require that any use of human participants in research be reviewed and approved by an "Institutional Review Board (IRB)."
+Federal regulations and state laws, as well as CWU policy, require that use of human participants, or their data, in research be reviewed and approved/certified by an institutional review board (IRB).
 The Human Subjects Review Council (HSRC) serves as the institutional review board for Central Washington University.
-The university's Human Protections Administrator coordinates the work of the HSRC and is located in Black Hall 225-17 (963-3115).
+The university's Human Protections Administrator coordinates the work of the HSRC.
+The office is located in Black Hall 225-17.

 Any CWU faculty member, staff member, or student whose investigation involves either the collection of data from human participants or the use of personal records must submit a research proposal for HSRC review.